autolab-project/autolab/README.md

 Note that our team is providing a lot of different drivers following this structure on our GitHub repository: https://github.com/bgarbin/toniq

 #### "driver.py" script
 USIT need a minimal driver structure.
-A class "Device" has to be present in each python driver script with an \_\_init\_\_ function with only optional arguments (address, port, ...).
+A class `Device` has to be present in each python driver script with an `__init__` function with only optional arguments (address, port, ...).
 These keywords arguments (kwargs) will be supplied by USIT during the instantiation of the driver, based on the information located in the Device Index file (see below).
-When instantiated, this class Device has to establish directly a connection with the device (with informations passed through the optional arguments of the \_\_init\_\_ function), and hold it.
-This class "Device" should also have a function "close" to close properly the connection to the device.
+When instantiated, this class Device has to establish directly a connection with the device (with informations passed through the optional arguments of the `__init__` function), and hold it.
+This class `Device` should also have a function `close` to close properly the connection to the device.
+It is this function that is called when using `close` and `close_all` functions in USIT.

 Example of a driver script :
 ```python